 'The Icehotel's new addition would benefit "the entire region and attract international visitors in the warmer months, too,' says Annika Fredericksson of the Swedish Lapland Visitors Board.
 (Rendering: PinPin Studio/Icehotel)

-In lieu of a very limited (December through April) run, Icehotel’s latest venture will be an all-seasons, 365-day-a-year affair that targets guests looking to taken advantage of warm-ish weather outdoor activities — biking, hiking, fishing, summertime sauna-hopping and more — in this remote stretch of wilderness located in Sweden’s northernmost municipality.
+In lieu of a very limited (December through April) run, Icehotel’s feature will be an all-seasons, 365-day-a-year affair that targets guests looking to taken advantage of warm-ish weather outdoor activities — biking, hiking, fishing, summertime sauna-hopping and more — in this remote stretch of wilderness located in Sweden’s northernmost municipality.
 (From Stockholm, it’s about a 90-minute flight or a scenic 14-hour drive along the Gulf of Bothnia.)

 Slated to be unveiled concurrent with the launch of the winter 2016 season, Icehotel's solar-powered all-seasons structure would include a bar, art gallery and 20 guest suites.
 (Rendering: PinPin Studio/Icehotel)